 But how long are they in breastmilk?

-In 10 of the 11 women, peanut proteins were undetectable after 8 hours of consuming peanuts.
+In 10 of the 11 people, peanut proteins were undetectable after 8 hours of consuming peanuts.

 Let me repeat that, undetectable after 8 hours.

-Although this is only one study, it’s fascinating that in some women peanut protein was never detected in their breast milk.
+Although this is only one study, it’s fascinating that in some the ,peanut protein was never detected in their breast milk.
 There is likely a multitude of factors contributing to this.
 However, we can learn that not all proteins get into breast milk every time.

 How Long Does Egg Last in Breastmilk?